iwotylus/iwotylus.github.io/_posts/2025-03-19-Administrator.md

 ---

 <!--excerpt.start-->
 [Administrator](https://www.hackthebox.com/machines/Administrator) is a medium difficulty box and it's HTB's first box, in which we are given initial foothold credentials from the very beginning.
-This box focuses heavily on Active Directory enumeration and privilege escalation.
-We perform attacks such as Targeted Kerberoasting and ACL abuse.
+This box focuses on Active Directory enumeration and privilege escalation.
+We perform attacks such as targeted Kerberoasting and dumping NTLM hashes using DCSync privileges.
 <!--excerpt.end-->

 Initial credentials: